Genesis Motor: Marketing

-Genesis is an official sponsor of the NFL, the Genesis Invitational at the Riviera Country Club, the Scottish Open, and the Condé Nast International Conference.
+Genesis is an official sponsor of the NFL, Genesis Invitational at the Riviera Country Club, Scottish Open, and Condé Nast International Conference.
 Architect Rem Koolhaas designed the world's first ever Genesis showroom in Seoul's Gangnam district.
 Genesis Connected Services, a cloud-based service, features remote vehicle functions such as remote start with climate control and remote lock/unlock is available on iOS, Android and an Alexa skill developed with Amazon.
 The Genesis Intelligent Assistant was developed for Android and iOS, providing similar service to Genesis Connected Services.